pavelgajdos/Migration/README.md

 It uses Joseki/Console (based on Symfony/Console) to run from the command line.

 **Commands**
 - bin/migration create [name] - Creates a new migration file in the migration directory.
+Parameter 'name' represents a name of migration file.
 It defaults to 'migration'.
 - bin/migration migrate - Runs SQL commands from files that haven't been processed yet.

 *Don't forget to move 'bin/migration' to a location which it can be accessed at on the command line.
 You can also use a non-prefixed console application and call methods as follows: your_console_app pg:migration:<your_command>.*